-We have also provided the ITR results using the BA algorithms and confusion matrices in Fig. \ref{fig2} for both datasets.
-Since the ITR is maximized at the signal length of $\approx 0.5$ secs for TRCA and $\approx 0.65$ secs for SSCOR for Benchmark dataset (and $\approx 0.45$ secs for TRCA and $\approx 0.55$ secs for SSCOR for Beta dataset), we use the optimal input distribution (ID) of the signal lengths $0.5$ ($0.45$) and $0.65$ ($0.55$) secs, respectively, for all signal lengths to obtain the ITR for the TI algorithms (\textit{Asym.+Optimal ID}).
+We have also provided the ITR results using the proposed scheme as well as the confusion matrices in Fig. \ref{fig2} using both datasets.
+Since the ITR is maximized at the signal length of $\approx 0.5$ secs for TRCA and $\approx 0.65$ secs for SSCOR for Benchmark dataset (and $\approx 0.45$ secs for TRCA and $\approx 0.55$ secs for SSCOR for Beta dataset), we use the capacity-achieving or optimal input distribution (ID) of the signal lengths $0.5$ ($0.45$) and $0.65$ ($0.55$) secs, respectively, for all window lengths to obtain the ITR for the TI algorithms (\textit{Asym.}+\textit{Optimal ID}).
 For comparison purposes, we have also included the conventional ITR definition in Fig. \ref{fig2}, which neither takes the input distribution nor the asymmetry the channel introduces into account and consequently underestimates the maximum information transfer rate that can be achieved over the induced channel.
-To investigate it statistically, we have carried out paired $t$-test and $f$-test (two-tailed) to determine whether the proposed ITR definition is different from the conventional.
+To investigate it statistically, we have carried out paired $t$-test and $f$-test (two-tailed) to determine whether the proposed ITR definition is statistically different from the conventional.
+Recall that the $f$-test and $t$-test are statistical tests that are used to determine whether there is a significant difference between the means and variances (respectively) of two groups or samples.
 Using Benchmark dataset, both methods showed dramatic mean differences ($p \approx 3.97\times 10^{-8}$ for SSCOR and $p \approx 3.7\times 10^{-7}$ for TRCA).
 However, there were no significant variational differences between the different ITR definitions ($F(17,17)=1.25, p>0.05$ for SSCOR and $F(17,17)=1.47, p>0.05$ for TRCA).
 This clearly demonstrates that although the trend is almost the same for both TI algorithms, the actual ITR experience is meaningfully different than the reported average ITR results in the literature.